-It seems vegetarians and their sorts have had an identity crisis on their hands.
+Sometimes it seems vegans and vegetarians have an identity crisis on their hands.
+They can be looked at as frail.
 Rory Freedman is trying to change that.
 It’s true she promotes the concept of being “skinny” in her book Skinny Bitch.
 I mean, it’s right there in the title.

 But she’s not talking about the passive, twiggy kind of skinny.
 It’s a healthy, in your face, be the best you can be kind of skinny; a bitchy skinny.